 The choice of layout could have been justified about twenty years ago when smartphones with their advanced and lightning fast unit converters were a thing of a too distant future.
 However, now, when you have all the information you need literally at your fingertips, and logarithmic bezels on wristwatches serve nothing, but purely a decorative purpose, this contraption looks more like yet another example of poor industrial design.

-Still, giving the Japanese watchmaker its due, I must admit that, if you ever decide to use the slide rule, you will be surprised at how easily it is manipulated thanks to a notched bezel that not only looks great, but also gives you a very good grip even with gloved hands.
+Still, giving the Japanese watchmaker its due, I must admit that, if you ever decide to use the slide rule, you will be surprised at how easy it is manipulated thanks to a notched bezel that not only looks great but also gives you a good grip even with gloved hands.